Coast Guard, DHS.

 Background and Purpose

-Although this regulation will prevent traffic from transiting a portion of Prospect Bay during the event, the effect of this regulation will not be significant due to the limited duration that the regulated area will be in effect and the extensive advance notifications that will be made to the maritime community via the Local Notice to Mariners, marine information broadcasts, and area newspapers, so mariners can adjust their plans accordingly.
-Additionally, the proposed regulated area has been narrowly tailored to impose the least impact on general navigation yet provide the level of safety deemed necessary.
-Vessel traffic will be able to transit Prospect Bay and Kent Narrows by navigating around the regulated area.
+Although this regulation prevents traffic from transiting a portion of Prospect Bay during the event, the effect of this regulation will not be significant due to the limited duration that the regulated area will be in effect and the extensive advance notifications that will be made to the maritime community via marine information broadcasts and area newspapers so mariners can adjust their plans accordingly.

 This rule will not have a significant economic impact on a substantial number of small entities for the following reasons.
-This rule will be in effect for only 2 days each year.
-Vessel traffic will be able to pass safely around the regulated area.
+This rule will be in effect for only a short period.
+The Patrol Commander will allow non-participating vessels to transit the event area between races.
 Before the enforcement period, we will issue maritime advisories so mariners can adjust their plans accordingly.

 Assistance for Small Entities